5 Homegrown Writers Who Are Reclaiming The English Language From Its Colonial Legacy

 V. Arunadhati Roy

-A week after The God of Small Things (1997) was published, the author was at when she was challenged by an intrepid albeit belligerent member of the audience: “Has any writer ever written a masterpiece in an alien language?
+A week after The God of Small Things (1997) was published, the author was at a book reading in Kolkata when she was challenged by an intrepid albeit belligerent member of the audience: “Has any writer ever written a masterpiece in an alien language?
 In a language other than his mother tongue?”
 Unfazed, Arunadhati Roy simply said, “Nabokov” and the man stormed out of the hall.

 She would go on to win the Booker Prize that year for her English language novel about loss and family, redolent of monsoons and houseboats in Kerala, but the virtue signalling she had been subjected to on that fateful evening would stay with her for a long time.
 “What is the politically correct, culturally apposite, and morally appropriate language in which I ought to think and write?”, she would wonder aloud in a lecture delivered at the British Library almost two decades later.
 This quandary has troubled many Indian writers since Mulk Raj Anand’s Untouchable was published in 1935.

 As a story about a sweeper named Bakha’s aspirations for upward mobility, Untouchable predicted how the extensive wingspan of British colonialism would sow the seeds of the English language farther than the elite, intellectual milieu of our country.
 While we may believe that English writers suffer from "a sense of not belonging anywhere" as Tamil novelist Ashokamitran has asserted, we must do well to remember that this disassociation speaks volumes for how severed the average Indians feel from the overarching sociocultural reality outside their privileges.